A project of the Partnership for a New American Economy

 Top countries of origin

-This kind of legislation is all the more important in Utah, a state that has seen its foreign-born population jump by almost 50 percent between 2000 and 2011.
-Today, according to analysis by the Pew Hispanic Center, in 2011 more than 8 percent of Utah’s population is foreign-born, or almost 237,000 residents.
-The largest groups are from Canada, El Salvador, and Mexico.
-Mexicans in particular constitute a large community in Utah and they contribute heavily to the state’s economy: According to a study by the University of Utah, Mexican immigrants there have more than $1 billion in purchasing power and pay millions in taxes.
+This kind of legislation is all the more important in Utah, a state that has seen its foreign-born population jump by almost 50 percent between 2000 and 2013.
+Today, according to the American Community Survey, in 2013 more than 8 percent of Utah’s population is foreign-born, or over 230,000 residents.
+The largest groups are from Mexico, Canada, and China.
+Mexicans in particular constitute a large community in Utah and they contribute heavily to the state’s economy.
+According to a study by the University of Utah, Mexican immigrants there have more than $1 billion in purchasing power and pay millions in taxes.

 Immigration Reform = Economic Growth in Utah

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Utah.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 6,100 jobs and more than $475 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 The new H-1B visas awarded to Utah between 2010 and 2013 will translate into 1,662 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 1,400 jobs and add more than $117 million to Gross State Product by 2014.